 This horse loost the shoes frequently and was very lame without shoes.
-The hoof walls were thin and crumbly.
+The hoof walls were thin

 This is the same foot as above.